purr/telegram-dictionary/README.md

 - **Inline Mode**: Works in any chat by typing `@your_bot_name` followed by the word to lookup
 - **Debounce Implementation**: Waits for the user to finish typing before searching
-- **Multiple Dictionaries**: Looks up definitions in public dictionaries (currently Free Dictionary API)
+- **Multiple Dictionaries**: Looks up definitions in public dictionaries (Free Dictionary API and WordNet)
+- **API Fallback**: If a word isn't found in the primary dictionary, it falls back to WordNet
+- **Multiple Results**: Shows multiple definitions, synonyms, and examples from WordNet
 - **Rich Results**: Returns formatted definitions with phonetics, meanings, examples, and more
 - **Detailed View**: Clicking on results shows comprehensive information about the word
 - **Error Handling**: Provides notifications if no word has been found
+- **No API Keys Required**: Uses freely available APIs and local libraries for lookups

 ## Requirements